andrewt0301/hse-acos-course/docs/part2os/03_SystemCalls/lecture.md

 #### Tasks

-1. Write a program that copies a file.
+1. Write a program that creates a copy of the specified file.
+Input arguments:
-   The name of the source and target files are read from the standard input (use system call 8 - ReadString).
+   * The name of the source and target files are read from the standard input (use system call 8).
-   The buffer to store data being copied is allocated in the heap (the buffer size is specified in standard input).
+   * The buffer to store data being copied is allocated in the heap (use system call 9).
+     The buffer size is specified in standard input.
+   * Buffers for storing source and target names are also allocated in the heap (their size is 256).

 ## Homework